OpenRiskNet/home/openshift/create-postgres.md

 Note: this can also all be done from the web console.

-First identify the template to use.
+First search for and identify the template to use...

 ```
 $ oc get templates -n openshift | grep postgres